marcelosv/restbuce/README.md

 # RestBuce

 RestBuce is component for easy consumer rest in environment microservice.
-You can create interface for consumer Rest with create implementation.
+You can create interface for consumer Rest without create implementation.

 ## Example